Rugby union at the 1920 Summer Olympics: Post-Olympic tour of France

 After the Olympic competition, a tour of France is organized for Les Californiens by the Union des Sociétés Françaises de Sports Athlétiques (USFSA).
 This tour includes 4 matches, the last one being a test match against France.

 On 19 September, in Lyon, United States defeated a team representing the southeast of France 26–0.
 The American team also achieved a 11-3 victory against Stade Toulousain in Toulouse on 26 September in front of a 15,000 crowd and a 6-3 victory against a southwest side at Bordeaux.

-The Anvers rematch is played on 11 October at Stade de Colombes near Paris.
-United States is defeated by France 14–5, with 4 tries by Eugène Billac, François Borde, Raoul Got et Adolphe Jauréguy, against one by Harold von Schmidt.
+The Anvers rematch was played on 11 October at Stade de Colombes near Paris.
+United States was defeated by France 14–5, with 4 tries by Eugène Billac, François Borde, Raoul Got, and Adolphe Jauréguy, against one by Harold von Schmidt.

 The US team again toured England and France in 1924, playing three games in England as preparation for the 1924 Olympic competition.